 The parade route is along Sixth Avenue from Spring Street to 16th Street.
 The parade begins at 7 pm on October 31st.
 It’s best to arrive by subway.
 The crowds are thick so if you want a good viewing spot, show up early.

 The annual New York City Marathon occurs every autumn in New York City.
 This famous road race is a huge event for participants and spectators alike.
 The crowds are so large that it seems as if the whole city comes out to watch.

 The event is full of contagious energy - bands along the course provide entertainment, uplifting crowds cheer on runners they don’t know, and witty handwritten signs abound.

 The city really goes out of it’s way to make this event great.
 Who says New Yorkers aren’t hospitable?

 The Macy's Thanksgiving Day Parade is a popular annual event in NYC.

-Every Thanksgiving, giant balloons, floats, and performers parade down Sixth Avenue from Central Park to Herald Square, where the Macy's flagship department store is located.
+Every Thanksgiving, giant balloons, floats, bands, dancers, and other performers parade from Central Park down to Herald Square, where the Macy's flagship department store is located.

 The parade marks the beginning of the Christmas season in New York City.

 The crowds are big and the weather can be chilly, but going to this famous parade is guaranteed to make your Thanksgiving memorable.